 Average Taxi: $26 USD

 After arriving on Martha’s Vineyard, I took a taxi to my hostel.
-Since my cab ride from the Oaks Bluff port was only 15 minutes, this was extremely expensive.
+Since my cab ride from Oak Bluffs port was only 15 minutes, this was an expensive cab ride.
+In retrospect, this was an unnecessary expense because public transportation is reliable and more affordable.
+For the rest of the trip, I used public transportation.
+Alternatively you can get around by renting a car, bicycle or moped.

-One-day ($8 USD) and seven-day fares ($30 USD) are also available.
+I bought the three day Martha’s Vineyard Transit Authority (VTA) unlimited bus pass.
+This was a great investment.
+One day ($10 USD), seven day fares ($30 USD) or 31 day passes ($60 USD) are also available.
 You can buy passes on the bus or at any Steamship Authority Terminal.

-The alternative, buy one-way fares for $1.25 USD per town.
-There are six towns on the island – Tisbury, Oaks Bluffs, Edgartown, West Tisbury, Chilmark, and Aquinnah.
+You can also buy one-way fares for $2 USD per town.
+There are six towns on the island – Tisbury, Oak Bluffs, Edgartown, West Tisbury, Chilmark, and Aquinnah.

 Average Daily Hostel Cost: $36 USD